vocify/speakr-demo/README.md

 }
 ```

-- Once the connection is initilized after receiving the start message and seting up all the required paramaters, you will receive:
+- Once the connection is initialized after receiving the start message and setting up all the required paramaters, you will receive:

 ```json
 {